CancerRegistryOfNorway/NORDCAN/nordcan_participant_instructions/README.txt

 ## Beta instructions

+### To beta participants

+Thank you for participating in the NORDCAN beta!
+Yes we NORDCAN!

+The participation starts with the NORDCAN dev team sending an (this) e-mail letting you know that the beta has started.
+The software and other information is sent in a second e-mail right after the first one.
+If you did not receive a second e-mail with a zip file within an hour of receiving the first one, check your spam folders.
+If you still cannot locate the e-mail with the zip file, contact Joonas.miettinen@cancer.fi.

 ### Beta contact info

 We are available on the NORDCAN slack if you encounter a problem with our